Salman Khan, Katrina Kaif, Iulia Vantur & Others Attend Aayush-Arpita's Wedding Anniversary Bash

 Salman Khan's rumoured girlfriend Iulia Vantur was also spotted at the celebrations.

-The 'Dabangg 3' girl pulled off a killer look in a her polka-dotted olive green dress with black boots.
+The 'Dabangg 3' girl pulled off a killer look in a her polka-dotted olive green dress paired with black boots.

 Arbaaz Khan And Giorgia Andriani